Enduring Power of Attorney

 Investment Management Fee

-A 1.1% investment management fee may apply to invested funds not directly managed by the Public Trustee.
+• A 1.1% per annum fee may also apply to invested funds not directly managed by the Public Trustee.

 The following fees and charges may apply: